 It is also possible to find your super through your MyGov account, which can be set up online using your TFN.
 If you log into your account, then go into MyTax, you can view your super under the ‘Super’ tab.
-However, the information held by the ATO might not be up to date… mine certainly wasn’t!
+They can do a superannuation search and find all of the accounts held by one TFN.
+However, the information held by the ATO might not be up to date… mine wasn’t!

 So, where is my super?

 Yet another spanner in the works is the fact that your super may just not yet be in your account.

 Employers only have to pay your super once each quarter, so you might have to wait for this to happen before you can actually access your account information.
 It sucks, I know.
 This may also explain why there is no record of your super online, even if you have tried consolidating it through the ATO.

 (Yet another reason why it’s best to set up your own super before you start work!)

 If this is the case, it’s just a waiting game!
 The steps to combining your accounts will then just take a really long time, unfortunately.

 Once you do have all the necessary info, I would HIGHLY recommend writing it down somewhere safe so that you don’t have to faff around rummaging through paperwork the next time you might need it!

 When you’re set up with all of this boring stuff, there are just a few more steps to go before the fun process of filling your bank account with plenty of beer money.